13 Career Change CV Examples [& Templates]

 Why this CV works

 • But more importantly, mention the relevant transferable skills you bring to this entry-level role, a requirement Elijah executes well in his teacher to human resources CV.
-Better yet, let your bullet points demonstrate how you utilised these skills in previous teaching roles.
+Better yet, let your bullet points demonstrate how you utilised these proficiencies in previous teaching roles.

 RN Career Change CV